-As we age, the skin gradually loses collagen and moisture, which can affect its firmness, elasticity, and texture.
-Amino Acid Replacement Therapy (AART) is a non-surgical injectable treatment that combines amino acids, hyaluronic acid, and peptides to help support the skin’s structure, hydration, and repair processes.
+As the skin ages, collagen production and moisture levels gradually decline.
+This can affect firmness, elasticity, and overall skin texture.
+Amino Acid Replacement Therapy (AART) is a non-surgical injectable treatment that combines amino acids, hyaluronic acid, and peptides to support skin structure, hydration, and natural repair processes.

-These components work together to complement the body’s natural ability to maintain healthy connective tissues.
-Amino acids act as the building blocks of collagen, while hyaluronic acid helps retain moisture and support fibroblast activity, the cells responsible for collagen renewal.
-Peptides further assist in maintaining tissue strength and organization over time.
+In Amino Acid Replacement Therapy, these components work together to complement the body’s normal skin renewal functions.
+Amino acids serve as essential building blocks for collagen, while hyaluronic acid helps retain moisture and supports fibroblast activity, the cells involved in collagen regeneration.
+Peptides contribute by helping maintain tissue strength and organisation over time.

 What Is Amino Acid Replacement Therapy (AART)?

-Amino Acid Replacement Therapy delivers a targeted blend of amino acids and hyaluronic acid into specific areas of the skin and connective tissues to help maintain collagen and hydration.
-This approach is intended to support the body’s natural repair functions and overall tissue integrity.
+Amino Acid Replacement Therapy delivers a targeted blend of amino acids and hyaluronic acid into specific areas of the skin and connective tissues.
+This approach supports collagen production, skin hydration, and the body’s natural repair processes, helping maintain overall tissue strength and elasticity.
+One example of a product formulated for Amino Acid Replacement Therapy is Jalupro Super Hydro, which combines amino acids with hyaluronic acid to support skin quality.

 How AART Works

-The Science Behind Amino Acids and Hyaluronic Acid
+The Science Behind Amino Acids, Hyaluronic Acid, and Amino Acid Replacement Therapy

-- Amino acids such as glycine, proline, leucine, and lysine serve as the fundamental components of collagen and elastin.
+- Amino acids such as glycine, proline, leucine, and lysine are the building blocks of collagen and elastin, which give skin its structure and strength.
+As skin ages, natural amino acid levels decline, affecting firmness and elasticity.

-- Hyaluronic acid helps retain water within the skin’s layers and supports fibroblast activity for balanced collagen renewal.
+- Hyaluronic acid helps retain moisture within the skin layers and supports fibroblast activity, which plays a key role in collagen renewal and skin repair.

 Peptides and Cellular Support